Welcome to the new year!

 To achieve your dreams in an easier and faster fashion requires that you let go of fear, limiting beliefs, judgments, and expectations that are holding you back and ensuring that you stay safely inside the box you’ve created for yourself – not achieving or doing anything new.

-What fears, limiting beliefs, judgments, and/or expectations did you let go of in 2014?
+What fears, limiting beliefs, judgments, and/or expectations did you let go of this year?

 Were you happier this past year than you were in the year before?